 †A flare-up is a time when symptoms have worsened and are severe enough to require treatment with steroids, or also a hospital stay or emergency department visit.

-Once-daily BREO is a prescription medicine for adults whose asthma is not well controlled on a long-term asthma control medicine, like an inhaled corticosteroid.
+Once-daily BREO is a prescription medicine for adults with asthma who need both an ICS (inhaled corticosteroid) and a LABA (long-acting beta2-adrenergic agonist) medicine.
+BREO is not for people whose asthma is well controlled on an asthma control medicine, like an ICS.
 BREO is not used to relieve sudden breathing problems and won’t replace a rescue inhaler.